Create a Website Account - Manage notification subscriptions, save form progress and more.

 The City of Mesquite has adopted the 2015 version of the International Fire Code by adopting City Ordinances 4486 and 4499.

 The items and systems requiring permitting is located in Ordinance 4802.
 Click here to obtain the permit fee schedule.

-A permit can be obtained through our online Citizens Access Portal (CAP).
+A permit can be obtained through our online Citizen Access Portal (CAP).
 Click here to apply for a permit.

 The permit fee schedule can be obtained from the City of Mesquite Fire Marshal’s Office website.
 Click here to obtain the permit fee schedule.

 Yes, a permit can be phased.
 A phasing plan must be submitted to the Fire Marshal’s Office during the online permitting process.

 Once a permit is issued to the applicant through our online permitting process, the permit holder can log on to the Citizen Access Portal and schedule the system test.
 All fire protection systems shall be pretested before an inspection is scheduled.

-It is the responsibility of the company or the permit holder to schedule a system test through our online Citizens Access Portal (CAP).
+It is the responsibility of the company or the permit holder to schedule a system test through our online Citizen Access Portal (CAP).
 Click here to schedule a system test.

 A nonrefundable permit fee of $50.00 per alarm site with one fire alarm control unit is required for the issuance of a permit.
 If an alarm site has multiple fire alarm control units, a nonrefundable fee of $50.00 for the first alarm control unit and $10.00 for each additional fire alarm control unit is required.
 A permit is issued for one year and must be renewed annually by payment of the required fee.